endfront/LayJS/doc/spec.markdown

   {

     all: { duration: 100, transition: "linear", args: { tension: 100 } },
-    gpu: { transition: "spring" },
+    positional: { transition: "spring" },
     left: { duration: 200},
     top: { delay: 500 },
     opacity: { duration:2000, done: function(){ console.log("opaque") }  }

   }

-Each key in the state transition object except for "all" and "gpu" refer to a prop-typed attribute.
+Each key in the state transition object except for "positional" directly refer to a prop-typed attribute.
 The key refers to an object with 5 possible keys:
     (i) type ( type of transition )
     (ii) duration ( of the transition )